Adult Learning & Christian Formation

-For 2020, we are featuring Fr.
+For 2021, we are featuring Fr.
 Tony Lewis, professor emeritus at the Virginia Theological Seminary, on a spiritual journey through the Letter to the Hebrews.
-Click here for the complete details of the 2020 program.
+The program will be held completely online via Zoom.
+Click here for the complete details of the 2021 program.

 Every Tuesday at 10am, we host a Bible Study at the church in the Lawlor Library.
 The discussion is based on the scripture readings for the upcoming Sunday service.

 In addition, each year we typically schedule an evening Kerygma Bible Study, spanning several weeks and covering a particular Biblical book or topic in-depth.
 These are typically held Wednesday evenings.
 Stay tuned to our monthly newsletters for information about scheduling, or contact us.